-

 Classification in the international context

-The ruling relates to the year 2008.
-From 2012 onwards, it is also required that shareholdings in governing bodies are allocated to a domestic permanent establishment (section 14 para.
-1 sentence 1 no. 2 sentences 4-6 KStG).
-The BFH has not decided whether the activity described in the ruling is sufficient for this allocation.
+The judgement relates to the year 2008.
+Since 2012 it has also been required for tax group shareholdings to be allocated to a domestic permanent establishment (section 14(1) sentence 1 no. 2 sentences 4-6 KStG).
+The Federal Fiscal Court has not decided whether the activity described in the judgement is sufficient to be allocated in this way.

-The operating expenses for incentive trips and shopping vouchers incurred as part of a sales competition are fully deductible as non-cash commission in accordance with Section 8 (1) sentence 1 KStG in conjunction with Section 4 (4) EStG.
-In the case at hand, these services were agreed between the parties in advance as additional remuneration as part of a sales competition.
-The prohibitions on deduction set out by the tax authorities in Section 4 (5) sentence 1 no. 1, no. 2 and no. 4 EStG do not apply: This is because the services received have a direct economic and temporal connection to the brokering of sales revenue.
-They therefore correspond to an exchange of services.
-The decision is legally binding.
-However, it is to be expected that the tax authorities will classify the benefits received by insurance brokers as taxable income.
+The operating expenses for incentive trips and shopping vouchers incurred as part of a marketing competition are fully deductible as non-cash commission under section 8(1) sentence 1 KStG in conjunction with section 4(4) EStG.
+In the case at hand, these services were agreed in advance between the parties as additional remuneration in the form of prizes in a marketing competition.
+The prohibitions on deduction in section 4(5) sentence 1 nos.
+1, 2 and 4 EStG given by the tax authorities do not apply because the services received are directly connected economically and in time with brokering sales revenue.
+They therefore equate to an exchange of services.
+The decision is final and binding.
+However, it must be expected that the tax authorities will classify the benefits received by the insurance brokers as taxable income.

-Deduction of foreign taxes in the tax group under trade tax law (BFH of October 16, 2024, file number I R 16/20)
+Deduction of foreign taxes in consolidated trade tax groups (BFH of 16/10/2024, case I R 16/20)

 An isolated trade tax deduction of foreign withholding taxes is not possible if free float dividends are exempt from corporation tax.

-- the company's loan liability is attributable to its shareholder for tax purposes in accordance with Section 39 (2) no. 2 of the German Fiscal Code, and
+- the partnership’s loan liability is attributable to its partner for tax purposes under section 39(2) no. 2 of the Fiscal Code (AO), and

-- the necessary personal difference between creditor and debtor is lacking for recognition under tax law (BFH rulings of 18.05.2004 - IX R 42/01, BFH of 07.06.2006 - IX R 14/04).
+- there is no difference in the person of the creditor and the debtor necessary for recognition under tax law (BFH judgements of 18/05/2004 - IX R 42/01, BFH of 07/06/2006 - IX R 14/04).

-To this extent, the loan relationship does not result in deductible income-related expenses for the borrower or income from capital assets for the lender.
+To this extent, the loan does not result in deductible income-related expenses for the borrower or income from capital assets for the lender.
 It is to be treated as a tax-neutral contribution.

 This article was written by our experts Karin Deuringer, Michael Faulhaber and Daniel Reichert.